Acute Leukemia with a Focus on WHO Classification (Online CE Course)

 • Prognosis of AML

-• Important factors which can help determine a patient's prognosis of AML include all of the following EXCEPT:
+• Important factors that can help determine a patient's prognosis of AML include all of the following except:

 • What is the mechanism of action of chemotherapeutic drugs known as alkylating agents?